birdandhike.com logo

 Western Joshua Tree (Yucca brevifolia brevifolia), or perhaps just Yucca brevifolia, are the signature species of the Mojave Desert: if you see Joshua trees, you are in the Mojave Desert -- no questions asked.

-Western Joshua Trees occur to the south and west.
+Western Joshua Trees occur to the south and west of the distribution of Joshua Trees.
 Eastern Joshua Trees occur in Arizona and parts of eastern California and southeastern Nevada.
 Link to distribution map.

 Western Joshua Trees differ from Eastern Joshua Trees in a number of ways, but Western Joshua Trees are taller, branch high off the ground, and have longer leaves.
 There are also differences in the flower, fruit, and pollinators.